 Well, there’s not that much background to speak of.
 Before we started AIAIAI, we were throwing parties.
-We had to learn as we went along.
+We had to learn about running a headphone company as we went along.
 I guess you can say that our background lies in the Danish heritage of audio engineering and industrial design.

-It started in an abandoned building, in which we made a creative nest for a lot of artists, designers, musicians, etc. We threw parties in this creative collective and wanted to work with something more substantial that could still embrace all of these creative perspectives.
+It started in an abandoned building where we made a creative nest for a lot of artists, designers, musicians, etc. We threw parties in this creative collective and wanted to work with something more substantial that could still embrace all of these creative perspectives.
 The result was AIAIAI.

-If I'm not mistaken, AIAIAI was started around 2006.
-Have there been any interesting structural or philosophical changes that have happened in the company over its 7-year existence?
+AIAIAI was started around 2006.
+Have there been any interesting structural or philosophical changes that have happened in the company over its seven-year existence?

 AIAIAI calls itself an “audio design company”.
-However, most of its products thus far are headphones.
-Are you guys going to solely focus on headphone products, or are there plans to broaden your product line into other things?
+However, most of its products are headphones.
+Are you guys going to solely focus on headphone products?

-We like some degree of focus, and headphones is so far what we have been inspired to create, but that said, we’ve got a few interesting projects lined up, but whether or not they will actually be realized is too early to say
+We like some degree of focus, and headphones is so far what we’ve been inspired to create.
+But that said, we’ve got a few interesting projects lined up, but whether or not they will actually be realized is too early to say.

 Yes.
 It went quietly into the night.

-I haven’t really seen a lot of advertising being done by AIAIAI, at least not in the States.
-With so many different headphones brands out there, is there any particular marketing/branding plan that AIAIAI has for breaking through the clutter of competition?
+I haven’t seen a lot of advertising being done by AIAIAI.
+With so many different headphones brands out there, is there any particular branding plan that AIAIAI has for breaking through the competition?

 We’re very focused on creating awareness in unconventional ways.
 We communicate with people who are like us, i.e, bored with traditional advertising, which is why every campaign and social media initiative has to be unique and bullshit-free.
 We believe in creating something interesting and meaningful, and hopefully that will generate some sort of awareness through that.

-We’re not really big fans of huge flashing logos.
-We don’t want to ram things down people’s throats.
-And we come from a design tradition that favours clean lines and minimalism.
+We’re not really big fans of huge flashing logos, and we don’t want to ram things down people’s throats.
+And we come from a design tradition that favors clean lines and minimalism.
 I guess we can’t hide the fact that we’re Scandinavians.
 We also like the challenge in the design process – we need to design something that is remarkable enough to stand out without a logo.

 Can you tell me a bit about AIAIAI’s “Tracks” model of headphones?
 Are these meant to be consumer or studio products?
-Also, how were you able to work with Kitsune to create custom edition with them?
+Also, how were you able to work with Kitsuné to create a custom edition with them?

 They’re consumer products, and are our throwback to the old school Walkman headphones.
-Regarding Kitsuné, we’ve been fans of them for a long time and as it turned out Gildas, the label head, liked our products.
+Regarding Kitsuné, we’ve been fans of them for a long time and as it turned out Gildas Loaëc, the label head, liked our products.
 It all happened organically.

-What was the original concept behind AIAIAI’s flagship TMA-1 line of headphones?
-You seem to have put a lot of effort into that line.
+What was the original concept behind AIAIAI’s TMA-1 headphones?

 To make the best DJ headphone on the market, using the input of 25 of the world’s best DJs.
 It’s been an open-ended development process from the beginning, meaning that we wanted to work with the best people from all over the world to make sure we had as much input as possible.

 Your Young Guru line of TMA’s seem to be your most specialized to date.
-How did your relationship with him come about, and why did you decide to partner with an engineer for this?
-You already had your TMA-1’s Studio after all.
+How did your relationship with him come about?

-We’re fans of his work.
-And saw the partnership as a way of reaching a different, broader and bigger audience without sacrificing the creative edge that we like to have in all our projects.
+We’re fans of his work, and we saw the partnership as a way of reaching a different, broader and bigger audience without sacrificing the creative edge that we like to have in all our projects.
 To put it bluntly, we wanted to work with a sound engineer that we admire, and grow without selling out.

 How long did it take to develop the Young Guru TMA’s, and what part did Young Guru have in that process?